How to Transfer an Image to Wood with a Pencil

 Besides clip art or a design you’ll need:

-*large blank piece of paper
+*Large blank piece of paper

-*regular pencil
+*Regular pencil

-*a ball point pen
+*A ball point pen

 *Painter’s tape

-* a bit of time
+* A bit of time

-Once you have your clip art or original image ( I am drawing a wheat motif here for an example), set that aside.
+(Skip below if you are transferring a simple pattern) Once you have your clip art or original image ( I am drawing a wheat motif here for an example), set that aside.
 If you are going to paint your image as a repeating pattern on furniture, you need to first make a template of the surface you are going to be painting your design onto.
 This will help you lay it out correctly.

-Trace over the top with a pencil.
-Once you trace the entire thing design, reposition your paper to how you would like the pattern to repeat and keep going.
+Trace over the top with a ball point pen.
+Once you trace the entire thing design, reposition your thin paper to how you would like the pattern to repeat and keep going.
 Moving the paper on the top over the design underneath.
 Trace that and move it again.
 You don’t have to do a single repeating pattern either.
 You can layer your images how ever you like.
 And don’t just think edges, but edges, middles, doors drawers, sideways, frontways, upside down and backwards :)…..
 I thought it better to start simply.

 Once your pattern is completely done on your template, step back, look at it, see if there is anything you would like to change or add.
 Then with a WATERCOLOR pencil (a special pencil watercolor artists use, it pretty much dissolves in water) rub the entire back side of the a pattern with a shade close to your paint color, but bold enough to see.
 Press hard, you want it to be thick enough on there to transfer to the surface.
 You can get these pencils an any art supply store for about a dollar.
 They are amazing and have many uses besides just art.
 I like to make my nail holes to hang things because they pretty much wash off the walls.

 If you need to, go over the entire outline once the entire thing is traced again with your watercolor pencil.
-Once you life the paper, you’ll see all of your transferred lines.
+Once you lift the paper, you’ll see all of your transferred lines.
 As a little tip: Pick a color that blends easily into you paint, but for a light surface use a dark watercolor pencil like blue or green and for a dark surface use a light one like yellow or tan.

 This makes painting large patterns to create your masterpiece so much easier than having to freehand all of your drawing!